mono/website/docs/faq/general.md

 ### How can I contribute?

 Check the [contributing](/community/contributing/) section.
-You will also have to sign the [.NET Foundation CLA] (https://cla2.dotnetfoundation.org).
+You will also have to sign the [.NET Foundation CLA](https://cla2.dotnetfoundation.org).

 ### Aren't you just copying someone else's work?